funvill/funvill.github.io/_posts/2012-12-13-why-i-hate-teamviewer.md

 ---
 <strong>TeamViewer is a bad company do not pay for their software. </strong>

 A year ago I found about a application called TeamViewer.
-It WAS this great utility that allowed me to support my friends and colleges with a remote desktop tool.
+It WAS this great utility that allowed me to support my friends and wo-workers with a remote desktop tool.
 After using it for free for 3 months I decided to do the right thing and purchase it.
 Big mistake.

 The problems started when they updated the version to version 7.
 Only 2 months after I have purchased version 6.